 Bayesian statistical methods: Bayesian model calibration, validation with error assessment, and uncertainty quantification

-Performance assessment, diagnostics, prognosis of degraded system: Structural deterioration (corrosion), fatigue, etc.
+Performance assessment, diagnostics, prognosis of degraded systems: Structural deterioration (corrosion), fatigue, etc.

 CIV E 295 Civil Engr.
 Analysis

 This course aims to cover the fundamental numerical analysis methods to solve civil engineering problems.
 It is primarily designed for undergraduate students, who are interested in enhance their problem solving skills by self-implemented computer programs or available computer tools.

 This course aims to cover the principles of classical structural analysis and help students build engineering intuitions about structures.
 It is primarily designed for undergraduate students, who are interested in: (1) taking advanced structural analysis and design courses in the coming terms; and (2) seeking an industry position with required professional skills on design, modeling, and analysis.

 CIV E 660 Advanced Structural Analysis (Fall Term)

 This course aims to cover the principles of modern matrix structural analysis of frame structures in Finite Element software packages.
 It is primarily designed for graduate students, who are interested in: (1) conducting research related to the safety evaluation of various frame structures; and (2) seeking for a job position with required professional skills on design, modeling, analysis, and computer programming.

 CIV E 661 Dynamics of Structures (Winter Term)

 This course aims to cover both the dynamic problem formulation (using Newtonian mechanics and analytical mechanics) and various solution algorithms for free vibration (i.e., eigenvalue) and forced vibration (i.e., closed-form analytical solutions, approximate and numerical solutions, frequency-domain solutions).
 It is primarily designed for graduate students, who are interested in dynamic behavior of discrete or continuous systems.